lightbend-labs/scala-logging/README.md

 Scala Logging is published to Sonatype OSS and Maven Central:

-- Group id / organization: *com.typesafe*
+- Group id / organization: *com.typesafe.scala-logging*
 - Modules (artifact id / name):
   - *scala-logging-api* if you just need the API
   - *scala-logging-slf4j* for the SLF4J-backed implementation